Wild conductor exponents of curves: Abstract

 \section{Abstract}

-We give an explicit formula for wild conductor exponents of plane curves over $\QQ_p$ in terms of standard invariants of explicit extensions of $\QQ_p$.
-Furthermore, given a curve of genus $g$ with $p>g+1$, we produce a hyperelliptic curve with the same wild conductor exponent.
-In an appendix we resolve a minor issue in the literature on the $3$-torsion of genus 2 curves.
+We give an explicit formula for wild conductor exponents of plane curves over $\QQ_p$ in terms of standard invariants of explicit extensions of $\QQ_p$, generalising a formula for hyperelliptic curves.
+To do so, we prove a general result relating the wild conductor exponent of a simply branched cover of the projective line with its associated discriminant cover.
+In an appendix, we resolve a minor issue in the literature on the $3$-torsion of genus 2 curves.